 New Student Orientation introduces new students to the NSU campus.
 Orientation is a process designed to assist new first-year and transfer students in making a successful transition to college life at NSU.
-The one day session affords new students the opportunity to learn about college courses NSU, student life, available services, unique opportunities to broaden their experience.
-New students also academic meet with an advisor and register for NSU courses, become familiar with campus technology, and attend First-time freshmen take information sessions. placement test.
+The one day session affords new students the opportunity to learn about college courses at NSU, student life, available services, and unique opportunities to broaden their experience.
+New students also meet with an academic advisor and register for NSU courses, become familiar with campus technology, and attend information sessions.
+First-time freshmen take a math placement test.
 Sessions are also available for parents.

-The website, https://webapps.nsu.edu/admissions/rsvp/acknowledgement.php, allows students to RSVP for a particular orientation date online, and contains additional information.
+The website, https://webapps.nsu.edu/admissions/rsvp/acknowledgement.php allows students to RSVP for a particular orientation date online, and contains additional information.